infinite667/Prishtina-NNUE-Traffic/README.md

 ### 3. Play
 Open your browser to: **[http://localhost:9999](http://localhost:9999)**

 *Note: On the first run, the simulation will download ~15MB of map data from Overpass API.
-This may take 10-20 seconds.
+This may take 10-20 seconds ( or maybe a touch more ).
 Subsequent runs will use the cached map.*

 ---

-## 🕹️ Controls
+## Controls

 | Control | Function |
 | :--- | :--- |